m3ssap0/CTF-Writeups/X-MAS CTF 2019/Rigged Election/README.md

 The voting procedure requires that a sort of challenge is returned by the server after the first request, i.e. `xhttp.open ("GET", "/vote.php?g=1", false);`, and then the client has to find a string which produces a MD5 hash with the first characters equals to the challenge.
 The challenge is different each time.

 To reduce the time of finding correct strings, a smart voter can be implemented, using a cache and storing all failed attempts.
-With this trick, after ~14M of requests all strings will be found inside the cache, reducing the time of generation.
+With this trick, after ~14M  requests all strings will be found inside the cache, reducing the time of generation.

 The exploit is the following.